-On the other hand, a promising attempt to overcome the issue of small sample size is to integrate information from external data or auxiliary records within the data.
-In the past decades, researchers have employed many different information integration schemes, such as meta-analysis, generalized-meta analysis, empirical likelihood method, constrained maximum likelihood method, and Bayesian method with informative prior \citep{qin1994empirical,qin2015using,chatterjee2016constrained,kundu2019generalized,cheng2019informing,yang2019combining,zhang2020generalized,jiang2021elastic,zhai2022data, sheng2022synthesizing,chen2022improving}.
-Most of the methods mentioned above use summary information extracted from external sources and have not been applied to the context of causal inference.
-In our applications, \red{a few participants} form the main data, while numerous participants who miss massive phenomic variables form the auxiliary data.
-Integrating information from this auxiliary data to boost efficiency of estimating mean potential outcome in the main data is substantially interesting and not well explored in literature.
+On the other hand, a promising attempt to improve estimation efficiency is to integrate information from external data or auxiliary records within the data.
+In recent decades, researchers have employed many different information integration schemes, such as meta-analysis, generalized meta analysis, empirical likelihood methods, constrained maximum likelihood methods, and Bayesian methods with informative priors \citep{chatterjee2016constrained,yang2019combining,zhang2020generalized,jiang2021elastic,zhai2022data,chen2023efficient,chen2024integrating}.
+Most of these methods rely on summary information extracted from external sources and have not been applied in the context of causal inference.
+In our application, we investigate the potential of integrating information from auxiliary data with incomplete phenomic records to enhance the efficiency of estimating the mean potential outcome in the main data, an important and understudied topic in the literature.